3fffff/BACF/README.md

 # BACF
-A port of implementation fo BACF to C++
+A port of implementation BACF to C++